USCIS Premium Processing New Fees For 2026: OPT, H-1B, I-539, I-140 Complete Details HERE!

 Applicants using premium processing for Form I-140—especially EB-1 and EB-2 categories—will also face higher costs.
 However, faster approvals still help accelerate adjustment-of-status eligibility and job portability.

-Strategic Filing Tips Before March 1, 2026
+Strategic Filing Tips For 2026

 Immigration experts recommend proactive planning: